webo-agency/en/content/kontakt.md

 ::::

 #buttontext
-Send us a messago
+Send message
 #policytext
-Twoje We process data in accordance with our **privacy policy.**
+We process data in accordance with our **privacy policy.**

 #thanksMessage
 ### Thank you for sending your message

 #thanksDescription
-We will respond to your message within 24 hours
+We will respond to your message within 48 hours

 #buttonBackText
 Return to home page